uWaterloo-CFM/CS-246-notes/lectures/[11-06-2022] Lecture 16 ~ Abstract Methods & Classes.md

 ```
 * Make it `protected` so my derived classes can use
     * Protected means derived classes can use fields and methods

+* What about `Book` objects, we can't copy those now
+    * Should they even exist?
+    * More in Lec 17..